Exlsunshine/recommender-system/README.md

 recommender-system
 ==================
+Function: This program is about collaborative filtering algorithm.
-This program is writing with C#.
+Language: This program is writing with C#.